scarrillo/Maven-Webapp-Google-Closure/README.md

 Sublime Text Maven Build System
 ===========================
-I've also included a variant of a maven build system I use at work.
+I've also included a variant of a maven build system I wrote for work.
 Place this in Sublime's /Packages/User/ dirctory and then associate the project with the "mvn-run" build system.

 You can then: